 Hauling standard railroad freight cars on most of the Midwestern interurban network was a physical impossibility - street running in cities and towns was hampered by restrictive clearances suitable for streetcars, not locomotives and long trains.
 The Illinois Traction System built bypasses around nearly all its street-running and survived as a diesel-powered railroad after electric mainline passenger service was abandoned on 3 March 1956.
-The last of the former interurban's trackage was abandoned in 2005.
+With carload freight, the interurbans tried to compete head-to-head with the steam railroads.